 Remembering the harbour with fuel in Duisburg we headed for salvation, only to be told that the bunker facilities had been closed for two years!

 A fine yacht harbour but badly neglected by the council as it appears there has not been a harbour master for a long time and consequently none of the boats paid their dues.

-Sailing down the Rhine at full speed and minimum revs we reached salvation at De Bijland running on fumes.
+Sailing down the Rhine at full speed due to the strong current and minimum revs we reached salvation at De Bijland running on fumes.

 The charming Dutch lady owner gave us all the gasoil we wanted with customary efficiency.

 The harbour in the De Bijland lake is part of a sports and holiday complex.
 The left bank of the Rhine just opposite is Germany and the town of Kleve was, of course, the home of Anne of Cleves, fourth wife of Henry VIII.